sombriks/sample-htmx-javalin/README.md

 - Spock demands us to enable the groovy language in the project
 - Groovy support has issues to proper set jvm toolchain, fallbacks to system
 - There is a [nice htmx plugin][70] for intellij
+- JDBI [fluent api][80] makes database access easier
+- TodoItem needs an empty constructor so JDBI bean mapper can fill attributes in

 ## Next steps

+- A good form to object mapper would be handy.
+Javalin has [validators][90] but mapping pretty much manual
+- Need a coverage solution that handles spock properly
+-

 [00]: https://github.com/sombriks/sample-htmx-javalin
 [10]: https://www.jetbrains.com/idea/download